forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

  * Longer than SQL
  * We downloaded a reasonably large amount of data from the database, which could be slow.
- * There are some non trivial constructs here such as flattening Arrays and using Promise.all to wait for a series of Promises.

 ## SQL